-To Ride Far and do self-supported, ultra-distance bikepacking races, you need to have a reliable bike that is well maintained and have the equipment and skills to repair it on the road.
-Preparing your bike to minimize the chance of problems developing and transporting your bike are covered below, and there are two other pages in this section:
+To Ride Far and do self-supported, ultra-distance bikepacking races, you need to have a reliable bike that is well maintained and have the skills and equipment to repair it on the road.

 During the final weeks leading up to the event, you should carefully check that each part of your bike is ready to last the distance without causing any problems, which often means replacing several parts that are expected to wear out with usage.
 I recommend doing this with enough time before the event so that you can do a few rides to check that everything is working correctly.
 Some tasks may be beyond your knowledge or skill level, so you may want to pay your local bike shop to do them for you.

 GCN covered the main points of preparing your bike in the video below (and also this video), most of which is covered in more detail below with more of a focus on bikepacking events.

 Punctures are the most common mechanical problem encountered, so start with new or almost new tires, particularly the rear tire because they tend to only last about 3,000 to 6,000 km.
 Factors that are important when choosing tire models are covered on the Tire Rolling Resistance page.

 Road bike chains typically last between about 3,000 and 8,000 km.
 Worn-out chains can significantly reduce Drivetrain Efficiency and may be more likely to break, so it’s best to start with a relatively new chain (see this Park Tool article on how to install a chain).
 Occasionally, it may also be necessary to change the cassette or chainrings when replacing a chain if the new chain skips on old worn-out teeth.